DanyilLiubchakUk/Vectura/README.md

-    xb numeric NOT NULL, -- percentage below current price to set next buy xs numeric NOT NULL, -- percentage above buy price to set sell xl numeric NOT NULL, -- minimum cash floor that should remain in account updated_at timestamptz DEFAULT now(),
+    xb numeric NOT NULL, -- percentage below current price to set next buy xs numeric NOT NULL, -- percentage above buy price to set sell xl numeric NOT NULL, -- minimum cash floor that should remain in account xg numeric NOT NULL, -- percent gap to join orders (N %), use -1 to disable filtering updated_at timestamptz DEFAULT now(),
     PRIMARY KEY (symbol, algorithm)
   );